-Some medicine must be given by injection (“a shot”).
-One type of injection is called an I.M. (into the muscle) injection.
-Giving an injection to your child can be frightening for you and your child.
-You can practice giving the “shot” to an orange before giving the first injection to your child.
+Some medicine must be given by shot (injection).
+One type of injection goes into the muscle.
+This is called an intramuscular (I.M) injection.
+Giving an injection to your child can be scary.
+You can practice giving the injection to an orange before giving the first injection to your child.

 To Give the Injection You Will Need:

 - Disposable 1 mL or 3 mL syringe

 - Alcohol swabs

 For the sharps container, you can use a hard plastic container with a screw-on cap for used needles and syringes.
 An empty bleach bottle or liquid laundry soap bottle works well.
 Do not use glass or thin plastic containers, like milk jugs, water bottles or soda bottles.
 Keep syringes and all supplies out of the reach of children.

 - Use a 10 mL vial of sterile water to practice.
 Do not reuse the practice syringe.

 - Follow the directions on the next pages to practice getting the syringe ready and giving the injection.